 That “fuel” comes from the foods you eat — and the nutritional value of that fuel makes all the difference.

 Put simply, If you want to keep your brain healthy you need to keep your gut healthy by feeding it well.

 What you eat directly affects the structure and function of your brain and, ultimately, your mood.

-Contact us if you would like some more information about our Nutrition & Mental Health talks!
+Contact us if for more information about our Nutrition & Mental Health programmes.